Circle of thirds: Origins

 The concept of a "circle of thirds" is relatively new in the history of music.
 Although certainly not the first to use it, a popular American jazz musician named John Coltrane often used a cycle composed of a sequence of major thirds for his unique key changes, hence the namesake for "Coltrane changes."
 His popularity during the 1960s and in the ensuing decades, brought a lot of attention to the augmented triads, and at the same time, the concept of a cycle of thirds, which was mainly inspired by the "coltrane changes."

 Although the exact date when the term "circle of thirds" was coined is not known, the circle of thirds and the coltrane changes continue to be used in many jazz compositions to this day, and has extended its reach into other musical genres, such as rock, pop, and other forms of popular music.

-The circle of thirds is also mentioned in relation to tonal music, but more rarely, as it is not nearly as practical as it is conceptcompared to other music theory concepts.
+The circle of thirds is also mentioned in relation to tonal music, but more rarely, as it is not nearly as practical as compared to other music theory concepts.